Shao Fan: In the Name of the Rabbit

 Yu Han once built a sunken Chinese garden titled Mi Garden at the Royal Horticultural Society in London.
 This temporary garden was partially submerged beneath the earth’s surface, creating the effect of a “ruins.”
 The space was both dug into the ground and open to the skies above, temporarily suspending the concept of the earth’s surface.
 As the garden’s name implied—mi (觅) means “to seek”—the installation seemed to draw attention to that which is hidden.
 If we return to the tableau of Reading the Memorial Stele and carefully examine the stele itself, we discover that it is devoid not only of writing, but also of any trace of damage or weathering.
 The desolate air of the scene is in fact generated by the juxtaposition of the flawless stele with the rugged trees and strange rocks that surround it: an “undamaged ruin.”
 This rich artistic conception, laden with contradiction, reflects the thought-provoking Chinese cultural traditions of nostalgia and looking to the past, which strikes a distant correspondence with the Italian philosopher Giorgio Agamben’s discussion of the “contemporary”: “In modern and recent times, the only contemporary people are those who are sensitive to ancient symbols and relics.”
 Agamben continued:

-A contemporary person is not only someone who perceives the darkness of the present and also the light they are fated to never reach, but also someone who divides and occupies time, someone who can manipulate time and make connections between the present and other eras.
+A contemporary person is not only someone who perceives the darkness of the present and also the light she is fated to never reach, but also someone who divides and occupies time, someone who can manipulate time and make connections between the present and other eras.
 She can read history in unexpected ways and cite it according to a kind of necessity.
 This kind of necessity, in any case, does not come from her will, but rather comes from that what she must do in order to respond to a certain sense of urgency.

 Compared to the weight of history, a stele is a relatively light material.
 If we were to imagine a different setting for a forest of steles (stele forest [beilin; 碑林] is the Chinese term for a group of inscribed stone slabs)—perhaps a more vast time and space, devoid of gravity—then each stele would resemble a sheet of paper, adrift on cosmic winds.
 The sacredness of a stele forest, unlike that of a church or temple, comes from its historical character.
 In Chinese culture, there is a sacrosanct relationship between history and metaphysics.
 In Chinese poetry and painting, the human and the divine always come together in relics and ruins: places that evoke the past and conjure homeward journeys.
 These places contain the balanced contradictions between presence and absence, having and not having, flourishing and withering, rising and declining, substance and void, the present and the past.
 Such places where complementary opposites interact have the potential to become sites of contemplation and shelter.

 Perhaps Yu Han intended these paintings to provide “sites of communal contemplation” to which all individuals bring their own lived experiences.
 Unlike specific historical locations, these sites contain a void at their center, a certain detachment, which creates a singular instant in which artistic perception can occur.
-In this way does Ring, the round-backed armchair created by the artist (pictured above), contain an emptiness at its center that anticipates a novel relationship to the body: a relationship in which the body’s overloaded physical memory can be purged.
-In such a relationship with art, our presence in the moment of mutual encounter forms an opportunity for us to form anew the relationships between our bodies, minds, and souls.
+In this way does Ring, the round-backed armchair created by the artist, contain an emptiness at its center that anticipates a novel relationship to the body: a relationship in which the body’s overloaded physical memory can be purged.
+In such a relationship with art, our presence in the moment of mutual encounter creates an opportunity for us to form anew the relationships between our bodies, minds, and souls.

 When we lock gazes with an ineffable object, we are led to ponder the drift of humankind upon the seas of time; the fragility of geological transformations; the limits of an infinite universe.
 We may even imagine the ultimate fate of humankind amid the cosmos.
 Do these contemplations leave us any more at ease?